scriptotek/mc2skos/README.rst

   for details on tested Python versions.
 * If lxml fails to install on Windows, try the windows installer from `from PyPI <https://pypi.python.org/pypi/lxml/3.4.0>`_.
+* If lxml fails to install on Unix, install system packages python-dev and libxml2-dev
 * Make sure the Python scripts folder has been added to your PATH.

 Usage example